lukemorton/uniform/README.md

 # Uniform

-I present to you a ViewController for the browser.
-A ViewController (in this case) is a class that describes the behaviour of an element and it's children.
-It goes well with jQuery but can use whatever you like.
+I present to you a ViewModel for the browser.
+A ViewModel (in this case) is a class that describes the behaviour of an element and it's children.
+It goes well with jQuery but can use whatever you like (e.g. zepto).

 Here's an example: